fstagni/DIRACDocs/source/DeveloperGuide/DevelopmentEnvironment/DeveloperInstallation/index.rst

     This is a standard script, widely used for non-developer installations, that will connect to an already existing installation when the configuration servers list is given

   11. Now, it's time to deal with certificates.
 DIRAC understands certificates in *pem* format.
 That means that certificate set will consist of two files.
 Files ending in *cert.pem* can be world readable but just user writable since it contains the certificate and public key.
-Files ending in *key.pem* sould be only user readable since they contain the private key.
-You will need two different sets certificates and the CA certificate that signed the sets. *Note: Please notice that if any of the paths mentioned here does not yet exist, please create it with mkdir*
+Files ending in *key.pem* should be only user readable since they contain the private key.
+You will need two different sets certificates and the CA certificate that signed the sets. *Note: if any of the paths mentioned here does not yet exist, just create it with mkdir*

     11.1.
 CA certificates: Place them under *$DEVROOT/etc/grid-security/certificates*.
 You can install them following the instructions `here <https://wiki.egi.eu/wiki/EGI_IGTF_Release>`_.
 In case you can't use a package manager like *apt* or *yum*.
 There are tarballs available to download the CA certificates.
 In that case you can use this script: